oa-333/elog/README.md

 ### Dependencies

-The ELog system has no special dependencies.
+The ELog system has no special dependencies, unless connecting to one of the external systems listed above.
+In particular the following compile/runtime dependencies exist in each case:

+- Kafka connector requires librdkafka.so
+- PostgreSQL connector requires libpq.so
+- SQLite connector requires libsqlite3.so
+- MySQL connector requires mysqlcppconn.lib for compile and mysqlcppconn-10-vs14.dll for runtime (Windows only)

 ### Installing